Major Depressive Disorder. Diagnosis and Treatment in Dubai

 The second key step in the diagnostic procedure is identifying the frequency of episodes (single or recurrent episodes) and the presence or absence of delusions.

-• Depressed mood: Present most of the day, nearly every day, characterized by feelings of emptiness, hopelessness, or observations by others.
+• Depressed mood: present most of the day, nearly every day, characterised by feelings of emptiness, hopelessness, or observations by others.

 • Loss of interest or pleasure: markedly diminished interest in almost all activities most of the day, nearly every day.